 Although Work Experience Programs are unsalaried, the federal Fair Labor Standards Act (FLSA) requires that welfare recipients who must participate in a Work Experience Program be compensated for their hours of participation.
 FLSA allows compensation to be provided in the form of certain needs-based benefits.

-While participating in a Work Experience Program, DSS will provide the employer with worker’s compensation, and tort and general liability.
+While participating in a Work Experience Program, DSS will provide the employer with worker’s compensation.